Tomasz-Mankowski/MeganeBT/README.md

 MeganeBT is an CD Changer hardware emulator for Renault UpdateList Radio with Bluetooth audio link.
 As an audio link RN52 BT module is used.
 MeganeBT is controlled by STM32F042K6T6 uC.
 System emulates the operation of standard Renault CDC and plays audio using S/PDIF connection.
 User can control the playback using standard input on car radio and drive-wheel remote as the CDC commands are passed to BT module.
 Moreover RN52 offers  a BT profile with track information download.
 MeganeBT is designed to be connected to CAN bus between radio head unit and display.
 During BT playback MeganeBT controls the display and shows track’s title and artist.

 ### Important
-Work still in progress, minor bugs may occur.
+Work still in progress.
+Minor bugs may occur, especially with track information display.
 More extensive testing is required.

 ### Connection diagram
 TBD

 ### PCB Schematics
-PCB schematics can be found in PCBSch folder of this repo.
+PCB schematics can be found in PCBSch folder: https://github.com/Tomasz-Mankowski/MeganeBT/blob/master/PCBSch/MeganeBT_PCBSch.pdf.
 Schematics include additional elements, like standard audio analog output or mic input, that are not mandatory for normal operation or were not implemented.

 ### Tools
 Above project is prepared for OpenSTM32 STM_WorkBench toolchain.
 ST-Link is required to programm the uC.